Andy-Shao/Gear/README.md

 **What the updating in 3.2.9.RELEASE**

+add IteratorOperation <br>
-add CollectorImpl class for java.util.stream.Collector fix bug in EntityOperation.copyProperties() for type match checking<br>
+add CollectorImpl class for java.util.stream.Collector<br>
+fix bug in EntityOperation.copyProperties() for type match checking<br>
 upgrade cglib from 3.2.5 to 3.2.6<br>
 upgrade lombok from 1.16.18 to 1.16.20<br>